dimsemenov/PhotoSwipe/website/documentation/api.md

 	// touchend/mouseup/pointerup events
 	preventObj.prevent = true;
 });

+// Default UI events
+// -------------------------

+// Share link clicked
+pswp.listen('shareLinkClick', function(e, target) {
+	// e - original click event
+	// target - link that was clicked

+	// If `target` has `href` attribute and
+	// does not have `download` attribute -
+	// share modal window will popup
+});

 ```

 Some method or property is missing?
 Found a grammatical mistake?
 Know how this page can be improved?
 [Please suggest an edit!](https://github.com/dimsemenov/PhotoSwipe/blob/master/website/documentation/responsive-images.md)